IBM/aspera-cli/docs/README.erb.md

   * new: #66 improvement for content protection (support standard transfer spec options for direct agent)
   * new: option `fpac` is now applicable to all ruby based HTTP connections, i.e. API calls
   * new: option `show_secrets` to reveal secrets in command output
+  * new: added and updated commands for Faspex 5
   * change: (break) command `conf gem path` replaces `conf gem_path`
   * change: (break) option `fpac` expects a value instead of URL
   * change: (break) option `cipher` in transfer spec must have hyphen